 - In a small bowl mix garlic, oil, salt and sumac and juice from ½ a meyer lemon juice ( about ⅛ Cup).

-- Cut the remaining 1 ½ lemons into ¼ inch slices and spread out on a baking dish or sheet pan.
+- Cut the remaining 1 ½ lemons into ¼ inch slices and spread out on a sheet -pan.
 Add a few springs of thyme over the lemon slices.

-- Rub each piece of chicken, coating all sides well with the sumac marinade and lay skin side up, over the sliced lemons and thyme.
+- Rub each piece of chicken, coating all sides well with the sumac marinade and lay skin side up, over the sliced lemons and thyme, with ample room around each piece. ( The photos are deceiving, don’t crowd them)

 - Place in the middle of a hot oven and roast for 50 minutes or longer, until chicken is cooked through, reaching 170F in the thigh, and skin is crispy.
 To increase crispiness, broil for a few minutes under a careful watch, not to burn.